PhilChodrow/PIC16B/syllabus.md

 <br>

+<div class="fancy-h1"> Advice,  Letters, and Research</div>

+## Advice

+I am always happy to talk with you about your future plans, including internships, REUs, and graduate school applications.
+Because I am a creature of the academy, I am less knowledgeable about industry jobs, although you are welcome to ask about those too.

+## Letters

+You are also always welcome to ask me to write a recommendation letter supporting your applications.
+I will usually agree to do so, although I will also tell you if I feel that the letter I would write would not be strong.
+Please keep in mind that I can write stronger letters for students whom I see more frequently, such as in lecture or OH.
+If you'd like a letter, talking to me in these contexts, or scheduling another meeting time, is highly recommended.

+It is best to ask me as soon as possible so that my memories of you are clear.
+Even if you're not applying to grad school until the Fall, if you know that you will do so in April, then ask me in April.

+## Research

+I have some limited capacity to accept undergraduates to perform research with me.
+[My research](https://www.philchodrow.com/research/) focuses broadly on *network science*, the study of interconnected systems in nature and human society.
+Some things I'm interested in include applications of random graph theory, social network analysis, nonlinear dynamics on networks, and machine learning.

+If you would like to work with me on these topics, then it is usually necessary to take [Math 168, Introduction to Networks](https://www.math.ucla.edu/ugrad/courses/math/168).
+You are also welcome to propose a project topic to me.
+If it is relevant to my interests but does not require expertise in networks, then taking Math 168 may not be necessary in order for us to work together.

+I'd like to emphasize that my ability to take students is indeed limited.
+If I decline to work with you, that is not a reflection on your ability to succeed in PIC16B, your potential as a researcher, or your worth as a human person.

 <div class="fancy-h1"> Collaboration and Academic Honesty</div>

 I heartily encourage you to collaborate with your peers on homework and many in-class activities.
 You should ask questions, brainstorm ideas, and offer suggestions *at a conceptual level.* In general, **you should not share code with your peers** in any circumstances, as this deprives them of the opportunity to learn how to operationalize their ideas.